SultanSGillani/streisand/README.md

 This command resets the db and loads the core fixtures to revert to a starting state.

 Currently the admin user password it creates is hashed and salted using argon2.
-It is reccomended that you use the function:
+It is recommended that you use the function:

 - `jc_m change-password admin` or `docker-compose run web backend/manage.py changepassword ` without